 Let's say you've asked a question and it's real quiet.
 You rephrase the question and it's still quiet.
 I have a colleague who is very good with those kinds of situations.
 He says, "I have lots of time, and I'm not going to give you answers.
 So, just tell me what you think.
 It doesn't matter whether it's right or wrong."
 And he just sits and waits.
-Now that's one way of handling silences, and that would be a good silence because people would be thinking.
+Now that's one way of handling silences, and that would be a silence because people would be thinking.
 But it works both ways.
-For instance, let's say you are leading a session on a doctrine, and you ask a question about the Holy Spirit.
+For instance, let's say you are leading a doctrine course, and you ask a question about the Holy Spirit.
 Nobody gives an answer, so you say, "Come on, come on, come on!
 Give me an answer."
 People need time to think.
 They need some silence.
 However, if you ask a question and it's real quiet, and you begin to wonder, "Well, are they thinking, or what's going on?"
 And then you hear snoring.
-Oops!
-That probably wasn't a good quiet time.
-It was not a you hear shoring.
 Oops!
 That probably wasn't a good quiet time.
 It was not a productive quiet time.
 You need to learn to discern what's a "good" silence and what's a "bad" (or empty) silence.